 Does your teen need help learning to organize and prioritize their work?
 Executive functioning skills are the key!
 It seems like every teenager has trouble planning their day around their homework, sports activities, or just plain getting things done.
 But,

-Adapting to a Demanding World Today’s world is so different than 20 years ago.
+Using SMART Goals to Adapt to a Demanding World Today’s world is so different than 20 years ago.
 There are higher expectations for accomplishing great things at an earlier age.
-Getting straight A’s to get into a great college are just the beginning.
-Every teen
+Getting straight A’s to get into a great college are